Fu Mingxia: Retirement and comeback

 Shortly after Atlanta, the triple-gold-medallist decided to retire and enrolled at Beijing's Tsinghua University to study management science.
 Fu also got involved in politics and in 1997 served as a delegate to the Communist Party's 15th Congress.

 Fu spent about two years off the board.
 By 1998, however, Fu began diving with the university team, but on her own terms.
 On her own terms still meant a disciplined training schedule, but she reduced the number of hours per day down to five.
 Fu found that practicing just for the sake of practicing to be a pointless endeavor.

 As a member of the university team, Fu competed in the 1999 Universiade in Palma, Spain, winning both the highboard and springboard titles.
 Less than a year back into it, she won silver at the Diving World Cup.
 Fu regained her spot on the national Olympic squad and also took up a new sport - three-meter synchronized diving - as she headed for the 2000 Olympics in Sydney, Australia.
 Fu and her partner, Guo Jingjing, practiced together for less than six months, yet earned a silver.
 The Russian pair that beat them had trained together for years.
 After the synchronized diving event, Fu went on to compete on the springboard.
 She won a gold, nailing her final dive, a reverse one-and-a-half somersault, two-and-a-half twist for nines when eights would have been enough to beat out Guo, her teammate.
 With her four gold medals and one silver, Fu became one of the most decorated Olympic divers of all time.
 She is one of only three divers to win an Olympic double-double in the individual events: Pat McCormick and Greg Louganis being the other two.

+Personal life

+Family Life

+Fu Mingxia's father, Fu Yijun, and her mother, Lin Xing'e, were once ordinary workers in Wuhan.
+Both have since retired early and been laid off.
+Fu Mingxia's elder sister, Fu Mingyan, once resigned from her job to take care of her during her pregnancy.
+Fu Mingxia's cousin, Fu Mingtian, is a badminton player for Singapore.
+Whenever Fu Mingtian competes in Hong Kong, Fu Mingxia always shows up in person to cheer her on.